Wild get goal, assist from Fiala, Gaudreau, beat Canes 3-2

 Then Svechnikov, the second overall pick in 2018 who is still just 21, single-handedly brought the Hurricanes back by finally solving the All-Star Talbot with a rocket from deep in the slot.
 Svechnikov tacked on another one, his 20th goal of the season, with a one-timer on the power play at the 6:23 mark.

-The Hurricanes, who were coming off a 6-0 win at Boston on Thursday and lead the Metropolitan Division, allowed only one third-period goal over their previous three games and have the NHL’s best goal differential in the final 20 minutes of regulation.
+The Hurricanes, who were coming off a 6-0 win at Boston on Thursday, allowed only one third-period goal over their previous three games and have the NHL’s best goal differential in the final 20 minutes of regulation.

+“It is as good a team as we’ve seen.
+They do everything well.
+Their depth is great.
+Their sticks are great.
+They play fast.
+They compete.
+They’re heavy.
+It’s a real good hockey club,” Wild coach Dean Evason said.

 The game was postponed from Dec.
 14, when six Hurricanes players were placed in the COVID-19 protocols in a 24-hour period.
 As that wave of cases washed over the league, the NHL backed out of the Beijing Olympics and used the space on the schedule this month to make up the 98 games that were called off between mid-November and mid-January.